-If you’re currently planning a summer wedding (or perhaps dreaming of a summer wedding date), we thought we would share more about the flowers that can fill your centerpieces to help transform your design, no matter your fete’s style.
-Here, you will find 20 summer wedding centerpieces filled with in season blooms fit for a complete variety of budgets.
+If you’re currently planning a summer wedding (or perhaps dreaming of a summer wedding date), it's important to know about the flowers that can fill your centerpieces to help transform your design, no matter your style.
+Here, you will find 20 summer wedding centerpieces filled with in-season blooms fit for couples with any budget.

 Peony Summer Wedding Centerpiece

-The tail end of peony season occurs at the start of summer, so including a peony centerpiece is a must.
-This centerpiece by Candelaria Designs captured our eye thanks to the bold Coral Charm peonies paired with blush pink and ivory garden roses and ranunculus.Continue to 3 of 21 below.
+The tail-end of peony season occurs at the start of summer, so including a peony centerpiece is a must.
+This centerpiece by Candelaria Designs captures the eye thanks to the bold Coral Charm peonies paired with blush pink and ivory garden roses and ranunculus.Continue to 2 of 20 below.

 Rose Summer Wedding Centerpiece

-Roses are in season all year long, but that still means they need to be included in our roundup of summer flowers.
+Roses are in season all year long, but that still means they need to be included in any list of summer flowers.
 Here, pink roses are placed inside geometric glass and gold cases for a chic, modern look by The Flower Pail.
-Roses are often paired with ranunculus because both blooms share the same garden feel.Continue to 4 of 21 below.
+Roses are often paired with ranunculus because both blooms share the same classic garden feel.Continue to 3 of 20 below.

 Peach Summer Wedding Centerpiece

-In our opinion, peaches are one of the best fruits to enjoy during the summer.
-So, we jumped at the chance to include a peach wedding centerpiece.
-In this look, peaches are paired with garden roses, greenery, and even figs. This centerpiece by Bows + Arrows offers plenty of texture and color for a summer wedding.Continue to 5 of 21 below.
+Peaches are one of the best fruits to enjoy during the summer, this peach wedding centerpiece is the perfect nod to summer.
+In this look, peaches are paired with garden roses, greenery, and even figs. This centerpiece by Bows + Arrows offers plenty of texture and color for a summer wedding.Continue to 4 of 20 below.

 Orchid Summer Wedding Centerpiece